-How Long Do I Have To File For A Hearing After Getting A Traffic Ticket?
+How Long Do I Have To Request A Hearing After Getting A Traffic Ticket?

 In Washington, drivers have 15 days to respond to a ticket if an officer issued the infraction in person.
 For tickets sent in the mail, drivers have 18 days from the date when the notice was sent.